joweyel/data-engineering-material/02-workflow-orchestration-kestra/README.md

 - [Documentation](https://kestra.io/docs/installation/docker-compose)

-A list of available Kestra Docker containers can be found in the dockumentation [here](https://kestra.io/docs/installation/docker#docker-image-tags).
+A list of available Kestra Docker containers can be found in the documentation [here](https://kestra.io/docs/installation/docker#docker-image-tags).
 There is a major distinction between all the different Docker containers:
 - **All Plugins**:
   - `kestra/kestra:*`
 - **No Plugins**: